-Our group size in the Alps is limited to 14 people, so groups are always cozy and intimate.
-Small groups create a fun, flexible dynamic that's just not possible with a larger number of people, so we strive to keep things small.
-Just as importantly, we also believe that when you make a commitment to take your vacation with Alpinehikers, we've made a commitment to you to lead the tour.
+We believe that when you make a commitment to take your vacation with Alpinehikers, we’ve made a commitment to you to lead the tour.
 You become our guest.
 There is no minimum size, and our tours will never be cancelled due to low enrollment (even 1 person is enough), so you can plan your vacation confidently.
-If you've reserved, you're going!
+If you’ve reserved, you’re going!
+Our maximum group size in the Alps is limited to 14 people, so groups are always cozy and intimate, and groups of 7-10 people are quite common for us.
+Small groups create a fun, flexible dynamic that’s just not possible with a larger number of people, so we strive to keep things small.

 A good level of physical fitness is required to enjoy hiking in the Alps.
 With that said, the Alps and their wonderful infrastructure provide us with a lot of flexibility.
 Everywhere we go there will be plenty of beautiful places to stop and rest, and most segments can be made longer or shorter by using the trains and lifts that crisscross the countryside.
 With small groups, and 2 guides (tours of 8 or fewer may have only 1 guide), we can easily tailor our hikes to fit the fitness level and desires of our hikers.
 Remember though, this is very steep, mountainous terrain – trails in the Alps are consistently steeper than most people expect – and flat walks are few and far between.
 Prior aerobic conditioning is very important and will greatly enhance your trip.
 Everybody enjoys their trip more if they arrive in shape.

 On the inn-to-inn tours, we will be crossing high alpine passes and sometimes staying far away from public transportation.
+Days will typically be 8-12 miles with 3000-4000 ft of elevation gain and loss each day.
 If you are not already in good condition, for you own happiness and safety, and for the smooth procession of the tour, you should start a program of walking and conditioning before joining the tour.
 Please ask if you have any questions regarding the appropriate tour for you.

-Guided tour prices are per person and include lodging, all breakfasts, all lunches, most dinners, baggage transport between inns (if applicable), ground transport during the tour, selected entrance fees, gratuities and taxes, and daily guided hikes.
-New this year, we are including airport transfers and Swiss rail passes for travel to/from the airport on almost all of our tours.
-We don't expect you to pay for cablecars, busses or trains we take during the course of our hikes, tip the hotel and restaurant staff (we do that), or provide your own meals.
+Our guided tour prices are per person and include lodging, all breakfasts, all lunches, most dinners, baggage transport between inns (if applicable), ground transport during the tour, selected entrance fees, gratuities and taxes, and daily guided hikes.
+Most of our guided tours also include airport transfers and Swiss rail passes for travel to/from the airport.
+We don’t expect you to pay for cable cars, busses or trains we take during the course of our hikes, tip the hotel and restaurant staff (we do that), or provide your own meals.

 The only things the tour price does not include are drinks with your dinners, personal items, extras charged to your room (like minibar or phone calls), tips for your guides, or insurance of any kind.